Canton, Michigan: History

 The Township of Canton was created by act of the Michigan Territorial Legislature on March 7, 1834, out of a southern portion of Plymouth Township.
 It was named in honor of the port and provincial capital known historically as Canton, Imperial China, known today from the pinyin standard as Guangzhou.

 The first meeting to organize the township was held in April 1834.

 In the summer of 2002, the emerald ash borer was discovered in Canton, eventually infesting the Great Lakes region.

 The Canton Historical Society and Museum opened in 1982 in a one-roomed schoolhouse.

+On August 24, 2023 an EF-0 tornado hit Canton around 10:20 PM.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.14 sqmi, of which 36.11 sqmi is land and 0.03 sqmi (0.08%) is water.